iago-ContributedForks/iago-pssjd.github.io/_posts/2020-06-09-hello-R-world.md

 layout: post
 title: "Hello R World"
 ---
-This is my first post.
-A test.
-Thanks to the web [https://onextrapixel.com/start-jekyll-blog-github-pages-free/].
+This is my first post, a test I could do thanks to the blog entry [How to Start a Jekyll Blog on GitHub Pages for Free](https://onextrapixel.com/start-jekyll-blog-github-pages-free/).